-If you have not made risotto before, make sure you read about the Risotto Basics.
+If you’ve never made risotto before, we recommend that you read the following:

 1/2 butternut pumpkin

 First roast the pumpkin using the caramelisation method.

 When the pumpkin has cooled, scrape the pumpkin flesh from the skins and reserve with the juices.

 Melt 50g of the butter and 1 Tblspn olive oil in a large pan, and gently fry the onion until it is soft, about 15 minutes.
 Add the rice and continue to make a risotto following the Risotto Basics, with around 750 ml – 1 litre of stock.